potamides/pantran.nvim/README.md

   <img src="https://media.giphy.com/media/9AIdwhAnzTb7AqHYeC/giphy.gif" alt="Pantran Demonstration"/>
 </p>

+**Warning**: This is beta quality software.
+It should run stable for the most part, but don't be too surprised if you find a few bugs here and there.
+Use at your own risk!

 # Installation
-You need at least [Neovim v0.6+](https://neovim.io/) and [curl](https://curl.se/) to be able to use this plugin.
+You need at least [Neovim v0.6.0](https://neovim.io/) and [curl v7.76.0](https://curl.se/) to be able to use this plugin.
 You can install it using your favorite plugin manager.

 With [vim-plug](https://github.com/junegunn/vim-plug):
 ```viml